soveng/website/src/content/concept/-index.md

       **Alpha-Testing the Future**: Build a wallet on Thursday, pay with it on Friday.
 Hardware, merchants, and curious peers live within walking distance, collapsing the feedback loop.

       **The Filter and the Place**: You have to fly here and commit for six weeks—a natural filter.
-The volcanic island, subtropical climate, and dramatic topography spark spontaneous creation.
+The volcanic island, subtropical climate, and dramatic topography create the space for fresh perspectives and new ideas to emerge.

   - id: 'target-audience'
     title: 'Who Should Apply?'